micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 'xpm build' completed in 11.346 sec.
 ```

-As for any modern builder, subsequent invocations process only the changed file, if any:
+As for any modern builder, subsequent invocations process only the changed files, if any:

 ```
 $ xpm build